Bottle-M/PotatoSack/README.md

     A：This is often due to missing files or directories in the cloud, but don't worry, the program will automatically create the needed files and directories when it encounters a 404 problem.

+2. Q: Where is the backup data stored in OneDrive?

+    A: `OneDrive root directory/PotatoSack` or `OneDrive root directory/Apps/<your application name>/PotatoSack`.
+When using OneDrive Personal with the `Files.ReadWrite.AppFolder` permission scope, the latter will be the case.

 2. Q: Why the plugin is called 'PotatoSack'？

     A：Because the performance of our server is similar to that of a potato, backing up data is like carrying a sack of potatoes. (゜ー゜)

 Feel free to raise an issue if you have any other questions.